karthick-krishnan/Viaplay-sample-task/README.md

 ```
 ## Server Application Structure
 ```
-├── cache                    # module which contains the cache details ├── config                   # module which contains the config details ├── handlers                 # Main module which contains the business logics of the apis ├── routes                   # module which contains the application routing details
+├── cache                    # module which contains the LRU caching functions ├── config                   # module which contains the config details ├── handlers                 # Main module which contains the business logics of the apis ├── routes                   # module which contains the application routing details